zahidaliayub/EMOTIV/README.md

  * Examples which need to have SDK license to run are placed inside folder **examples_extra_prime**.
    In case you want to use these functionality in your development, please [contact us for license](https://www.emotiv.com/sdk-premium-edition-application-form/)

-Table below describe examples indetail :
+Table below describes examples in detail :

 | Name  | Could run without license |Available with language|Support Platform|
 |---|---|---|---|